cern-eos/eos/doc/diopside/manual/interfaces.rst

 .. warning:: You cannot change the file checksum during a conversion job!
 Make sure source and target layout have the same checksum type!

+You can define a policy when a file has been accessed (optional with certain size constraints) in a given space:

+   # whenever a file is accessed in the space **ec** a conversion is triggered into the space **ssd** using a **replica:2** layout.
+   eos space config ssd space.policy.conversion.injection=replica:2@ssd

 You can define a minimum or maximum size criteria to apply automatic policy conversion depending on the file size.